-The Wagin WW2 Memorial includes two men from 2/4th:
+The Wagin WW2 Memorial includes two men from 2/4th who died:

 WX17039 ELLIS, RONALD EDWARD at the age of 21 years died of wounds received on 11 February 1942 during the battle for Singapore.

-The previous day, he received a gunshot wound to his right arm and shrapnel wound to his chest.
-Ron Ellis was admitted to 2/13th Australian General Hospital.
-Suffering severe shock he underwent amputation of his arm below the shoulder joint but succumbed to his injuries.
+The previous day, he received a gunshot wounds to his right arm and shrapnel wound to his chest.
+Ron Ellis was admitted to 2/13th Australian General Hospital suffering severe shock.
+He underwent amputation of his arm 2″ below the shoulder joint but succumbed to his injuries.

 Ron Ellis was the eldest of 6 children born to George Christie Ellis and Olive Ellen King of Wagin.
 George and Olive married 1917 Katanning.
-They had fours sons and two daughters.
+They had six sons and two daughters.

 He was buried at Marita Road Military Cemetery, Katong and after the war, his body was interred and moved to Kranji War Memorial.